RobertARandolph/AdmiralBumbleBee.com/_posts/2020-09-15-Open-Source.md

 I'm still using some (even _more hacky than before_) scripts to post-process content before publish.
 I'll be slowly rewriting these tools and making them public.

-Maybe I'll even one day finish converting the site to my (still private) clojure-based static site system.
-The daunting task of changing over templating to a new system would be much easier with a few volunteers.
+Maybe I'll even one day finish converting the site to my (still private) clojure-based static site system...

 # How do I...

 Hopefully all of your questions are [answered in the README](https://github.com/admiralbumblebee/AdmiralBumbleBee.com/blob/master/README.md).
+(They won't be, so... ask me!)

 If you have further questions then please [create an issue](https://github.com/admiralbumblebee/AdmiralBumbleBee.com/issues) or [submit a pull request with your changes](https://github.com/admiralbumblebee/AdmiralBumbleBee.com/pulls) (probably after discussing it with me or [on Discord](https://discord.gg/34cFzVn))

+**NOTE** - I still manually deploy the site.
+I'll be investigating options for automatic deployment.

 # Does this mean that you expect **US** to write your articles?

-No. Though, I haven't put out anything substantive in a month, I don't expect anyone else to contribute.
+No. Even though I haven't put out anything substantive in a month, I don't expect anyone else to contribute.
 If you want to though... that'd be great.
 A style guide is something I'm thinking about to help facilitate this.

 # What about videos!